Semi-supervised Triply Robust Inductive Transfer Learning: Introduction

 \subsection{Outline of the Paper}

-The rest of the paper is organized as follows.
-We introduce the problem setup and an overview of the STRIFLE algorithm and present detailed methodology in Section \ref{sec:method}, establish theoretical properties of our STRIFLE estimator in Section \ref{sec:theory}, examine its finite-sample performance through simulation studies in Section \ref{sec:simulation}, and apply the STRIFLE algorithm to develop a genetic risk prediction model for Type II Diabetes (T2D) in African American (AA) population based on single nucleotide polymorphisms (SNPs) and EHR features with the European population as the source in Section \ref{sec:realdata}.
+We introduce the problem setup with an overview of the STRIFLE algorithm and present detailed methodology in Section \ref{sec:method}, establish theoretical properties of our STRIFLE estimator in Section \ref{sec:theory}, examine its finite-sample performance through simulation studies in Section \ref{sec:simulation}, and apply the STRIFLE algorithm to develop a polygenic risk prediction model for Type II Diabetes (T2D) in African American (AA) population based on single nucleotide polymorphisms (SNPs) and EHR features with the European population as the source in Section \ref{sec:realdata}.
 The paper is concluded with some discussions in Section \ref{sec:dicussion}.